rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### <a name="2a"></a> Verify Guarantee of delivery - 2.a Consumer fail to process a message

-As long as the consumer is running, messages are delivered with all guarantees:
-  - consumer only acks messages after it has successfully processed them
+All consumer types uses client acknowledgment therefore they will only ack a message after it has successfully processed it.
-  - it processes messages in strict order (prefetch=1)

-**TODO** simulate processing failure
-**TODO** test poison messages and how to deal with them

 #### :white_check_mark: All consumer types will never lose the message